kubecost/docs/audit.md

 Auditing the cost of workloads can be complex in dynamic Kubernetes environments.
-For this reason, this resource provides an overview on multiple approaches for inspecting the underlying inputs to our cost Allocation metrics.
+For this reason, this resource provides an overview on two approaches for inspecting the underlying inputs to cost Allocation metrics.

 ## Audit tool